shinhugh/config/desktop-arch/README.md

 - Disable the setting `Allow pages to choose their own fonts`.
 - Disable the setting `Open links in tabs instead of new windows`.
 - Leave the `browser.fullscreen.autohide` configuration as `true`.
-- Don't install any themes.
-This profile is used for kiosk mode only, which hides the browser UI.
-Use the default light or dark theme, depending on the color scheme set for the `Dark Background and Light Text` extension.

 ## Packages